mystery000/codec/README.md

 CodeC is a containerized development environment that is built using different software components to create a unified environment.

 ## CLI
-The CodeC CLI, also known as `codeccli`, is a provider CLI that allows a CodeC provider to control CodeC user containers on a host by starting or stopping them, modifying passwords, building or updating, and more.
+The CodeC CLI, also known as `codexcli`, is a provider CLI that allows a CodeC provider to control CodeC user containers on a host by starting or stopping them, modifying passwords, building or updating, and more.

 ### start